syncfusion-content/angularjs-docs/angularjs/DateRangePicker/Validation.md

 {% endhighlight %}

-In the above CSS classes, the normal input elements have been initialized using the input keyword but the datarangepicker component, CSS classes are initialized by using “.e-daterangewidget.e-input”.
+In the above CSS classes, the normal input elements have been initialized using the input keyword but the DataRangePicker component, CSS classes are initialized by using “.e-daterangewidget.e-input”.

 AngularJS provides classes and properties on the form and its inputs so that you can style each state accordingly.